Mortgage Refinance Guide

 There are a number of garbage fees mortgage brokers try and slip past you when refinancing.
 If you find anything on your Good Faith Estimate or HUD-1 statement that resembles a rate lock fee, mortgage broker courier fee, processing fee, or application fees, these are garbage fees that you do not have to pay.
 Take the “rate lock fee” for example.
 Mortgage lenders never charge your broker a fee for locking in your interest rate.
 If you find this fee listed on any of your loan documents you can be sure it’s headed for your mortgage broker’s pocket.

-You can learn more about refinancing with a wholesale mortgage rate with a free mortgage DVD.
+You can learn more about refinancing with a wholesale mortgage rate with my free Underground Mortgage Refinancing Videos.

 well this is really a great help